 Air New Zealand leasing plane from Spanish charter airline

-Air New Zealand will be wet leasing an Airbus A330 from Spanish charter airline Wamos Air for the upcoming peak (southern) summer season.
+Air New Zealand will be wet leasing an Airbus A330 from Spanish charter airline Wamos Air for part of the upcoming peak (southern) summer season.

-The 3,323-mile is blocked at 7hr10min westbound and 6hr15min eastbound.
-Air New Zealand has historically operated by a Boeing 787 on this route.
+The 3,323-mile flight is blocked at 7hr45min westbound and 6hr35min eastbound.
+Air New Zealand has historically operated a Boeing 787 on this route.